yshelldev/xcss-central/execute/intro.md

-# XCSS Central
+# Xtatix

 > The releases in this repository are not covered by the agreements of this package.
-It is solely used by XCSS Compiler distribution purposes.
+It is solely used by Xtatix Compiler distribution purposes.

 ## Chapters